Oneflow-Inc/libai/docs/source/tutorials/advanced_tutorials/customize_parallel.md

 You only need to set models stage id except that placement configuration in naive pipeline parallel, and stage id can help create stashed buffers for activation.

-This example shows how to configure bert model stage id.
+This example shows how to configure bert model stage id:

 ```python
 class BertForPreTraining(nn.Module):